gpuweb/gpuweb/proposals/bindless.md

 renderMainPassWithTable(table, shadowMaps);
 ```

-The resources added to a resource table start with the `readonly` usage.
+When resources are added to a resource table, they start with the `readonly` usage.
-That's because readonly resources are the most common case by far in resource tables: `sampling-resource-table` only allows readonly resources, and the most obvious use of resource tables is to stuff all the asset's textures in it.
+That's because readonly resources are the most common case by far in resource tables: `sampling-resource-table` only allows readonly resources, and the most obvious use of resource tables is to stuff all the assets' textures in it.
 There is also value in users not having to remember to call an initial `setResourceUsage` when first starting to add sampled textures in the resource table, so `none` wouldn't be a good default.
 Otherwise they'd start getting the default resource and spend some time figuring out that a `setResourceUsage` call is needed.